binaryphile/concorde/README.md

 `local_nry` introduces the idea of a newline-delimited array representation.
-It creates a normal, local array named `outer_ary`, but expects a slightly different input.
+It creates a normal, local array named `outer_ary`, but expects a slightly different input than `local_ary`.

-It expects a multiline array literal, separated by newlines.
-This is different from `local_ary` because it only splits on newlines, not spaces or tabs.
+It expects a multiline array literal, separated only by newlines, not spaces or tabs.
 In fact, that's the only difference between the two.

-That means that each row of the array representation can also contain an array representation, although those arrays can't hold unescaped newlines, just whitespace and escaped newlines.
+That means each row of the array representation can also contain its own array representation, although those arrays can't hold newlines, just other whitespace.

+If the inner arrays need to hold newlines, the newlines must be escaped.
+Quoting them won't suffice.
+For example: `$'a multiline\nstring value'` is a valid value.
+The escaped newline will be turned into a regular newline by the call to `local_ary`.

 The function above creates the outer array from the newline-delimited representation, then interprets each row as a regular array